degdigital/UIEcosystem/README.md

 *[variable naming structure/syntax]

 **Nested Selectors**
 * Following BEM or pseudo BEM should allow you to avoid nesting in most cases.
+This creates CSS that is both easier to maintain and smaller in size.
 When nesting does become needed, it should be kept as shallow as possible.
 A good code smell is to refactor and break out CSS that requires nesting beyond three levels deep.

 **Breakpoints & Media Queries**
 * __Write Mobile First CSS.__ Authoring mobile-first styles results in smaller, simpler, more maintainable code and is in line with DEG's stance on progressive enhancement.